What is Vitamin D3?

 Dosage for Vitamin D3

-The recommended dosage for vitamin D3 (cholecalciferol) is 10 to 46 mg daily.
+The recommended dosage for vitamin D3 (cholecalciferol) is 50 mg daily.
 For accuracy, use a milligram measurement scale to get a consistent dosage.
 It is important to consult with a doctor before taking this vitamin as a supplement, in order to avoid any adverse side effects or medication interactions.
 It does not treat any medical conditions, but it may benefit overall health.

 Why Take Vitamin D3?